sypsyp97/HPC-Instruction/README.md

 ## Contact

-For further assistance or any questions, feel free to open an issue on this GitHub repository or reach out to the maintainers.
+For further assistance or any questions, feel free to open an issue on this GitHub repository or reach out to the maintainer.

 **Yipeng Sun**
 - Github: [@sypsyp97](https://github.com/sypsyp97)